flanksource/docs/mission-control/docs/guide/config-db/scrapers/_custom.md

 Custom scrapers ingest changes & access logs from external systems when you enable the `full` option.

-Every single config is expected to have at these 3 top-level fields
+Every single config should have these 3 top-level fields

 - `config`
 - `changes`